 - In September 2015, the health centre at Lefoutou was opened and is now fully functional.
-MPD Congo equipped the health centre with medical equipment, medical supplies, gave a fully equiped ambulance, paid half of the salaries of the employees of the health centre every month during the whole year 2021, gave 200 litres of fuel every month and provided medical supplies for an amount of US\$5,000 for 2021. - The statistics for the year 2021 of the Lefoutou health center are very encouraging.
-More than 100 persons are treated at the health centre per month and this health center play an important role for the prevention of spread of COVID-19 in the area of the Project (information, prévention, distribtion of masks, vaccination, etc).
+MPD Congo equipped the health centre with medical equipment, medical supplies, gave a fully equiped ambulance, paid half of the salaries of the employees of the health centre every month during the whole year 2022, gave 200 litres of fuel every month and provided medical supplies for an amount of US\$5,000 for 2022. - The statistics for the year 2022 of the Lefoutou health center are very encouraging.
+More than 80 persons are treated at the health centre per month and this health center play an important role for the prevention of spread of COVID-19 in the area of the Project and for information, prévention, and vaccination, etc.